FelipeCattoSilva/FelipeCattoSilva/README.md

 # 💫 About Me:
-🤔 Exploring new technologies and developing software solutions.<br>🎓 Studying Software Engineering at Fiap.<br>🌱 Learning more about HTML & CSS.
+🤔 Exploring new technologies and developing software solutions.<br>🎓 Studying Software Engineering at Fiap.<br>🌱 Learning more about HTML, CSS & PYTHON.

 ## 🌐 Socials: